EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

             "version": 15
         }

-4. Toggle the `Sega Model 2 - Model 2 Emulator` parser and generate an app list to add your games to Steam
+4. Toggle the `Sega Model 3 - Supermodel` parser and generate an app list to add your games to Steam
     * **Note:** Your ROMs should be zipped

 ***